-Prerequisites, Ed.
-25 and sophomore standing.
+Prerequisites, E.P.G.
+20 and sophomore standing.
 Required for teaching credential.
 Designed to give prospective teachers an experience in study of typical kinds of community life.
 Each student will elect to participate during the quarter in some community activity or to make a simple type of community survey.
 (Ed.
-247 should be substituted for transfer and graduate students.)
+247 should be submitted for transfer and graduate students.)